 The secondary display has the ability to show a large variety of information.
 Since the display area only has six characters, only one item can be shown at any given time.
-Typically, this region will be used for displaying the process temperature in degrees Celsius; however, it can be changed to display the process temperature in degrees Fahrenheit, sensor cell constant, sensor type, conductivity value and solute name for a concentration analyzer type, uncompensated conductivity value, and firmware revision.
+Typically, this region will be used for displaying the process temperature in degrees Celsius; however, it can be changed to display the process temperature in degrees Fahrenheit, sensor type, conductivity value and solute name for a concentration analyzer type, and firmware revision.